Nova Scotia Teachers Union elects new president after close race | CBC News

 Lutes, a mathematics teacher at Halifax West High School, served as the Halifax City NSTU local president from 2015 to 2021.
 He was recently elected as a Halifax City representative for NSTU's provincial executive.

+"So we need to recognize that things might be different and that we need to do things a little bit differently and invest so that we can bring those kids up to where they need to be and work ahead so that we can make those positive impacts."

+In a release, the NSTU said 59 per cent of union members voted yesterday.

-Lutes will assume office August 1, replacing Paul Wozney who served as president since 2018.
-Wozney was not able to reoffer because he served two terms.
+Lutes will assume office Aug.
+1, replacing Paul Wozney who served as president since 2018.
+Wozney was not able to run again because he served two terms.

+- CBC InvestigatesReport on harassment complaint from ex-CAO reveals why Charlottetown councillor was sanctioned

 Comments